 The term unipolar or bipolar stepper motor isn’t entirely precise.
 It doesn’t apply to the entire motor, but only to the winding of its coils.
 Although in practice it’s very often possible to clearly determine whether a given stepper is unipolar or bipolar.
 But you can also come across a stepper motor which can be both: “bi” or “uni”.
 It’s up to you how you want to treat him.

 Therefore, for further considerations, let us assume that it concerns the stepper control method and not its type.

 Bipolar stepper motor

-The Bipolar Stepper Motor has four wires.
-It operates with two windings completely separated from each other.
+The Bipolar Stepper Motors have four wires.
+They operate with two windings completely separated from each other.

 These steppers are quite complicated to control.
 Because to reverse the magnetic pole, we’ve to change the direction of the current flow in the winding.
 And this is done by two H bridges (eight transistors).

 But here the disadvantages end, and then there are only advantages 🙂

 We can use the full length of the coil in each phase, which results in high torque.
 Additionally, their construction is quite simple.

 The Unipolar Stepper Motors have five wires.
 They operate with one winding with a center tap per phase.
 The common wire (COM) is permanently connected to the ground (most often).
 We can reverse the magnetic field by supplying connectors A or A’ (B or B’).